Sustainability governance

 The risks and opportunities linked to sustainability are managed as part of the overall company risk management process and are reported to the Audit Committee and to the Board of Directors.

-All members of the Executive management are also members of the Executive Sustainability Team, which is responsible for the strategic approach at Group level and compliance with our sustainability roadmap.
+All members of the Executive Management are also members of the Executive Sustainability Team, which is responsible for the strategic approach at Group level and compliance with our sustainability roadmap.

 Our sustainability governance